OXID-eSales/graphql-base-module/README.md

 $ ./bin/oe-console oe:module:activate oe/graphql-base
 ```

-After requiring the module, you need to head over to the OXID eShop admin and
-activate the GraphQL Base module.

 ### How to use

 You can use your favourite GraphQL client to explore the API, if you do not